nikolasdoan/rosa-tmrobot/README.md

 ## ROSA + TM Robot Integration (TM Workspace)

-This document explains all changes and steps to adapt the UR LLM agent to control a TM robot in the `tm2_ros2-humble` workspace.
+This document explains all changes and steps to integrate a ROSA-based agent to control a TM robot in the `tm2_ros2-humble` workspace.

 ### Prerequisites
 - TM workspace: `/home/asrlab/tm2_ros2-humble` (fresh clone or equivalent)